Yutaro Miura

 Yutaro Miura (三浦 祐太朗, Miura Yūtarō) is a Japanese singer-songwriter and actor.
-He is the vocalist of the rock band Peaky Salt (now inactive) in the name Yu (ユウ, Yū).
+He is the vocalist of the rock band Peaky Salt (now inactive) under the name Yu (ユウ, Yū).
 He is represented with Dream Zero-One Inc.

+Early life

-Miura's father is actor Tomokazu Miura.
+Miura was born at Sanno Hospital in Tokyo, His father is actor Tomokazu Miura.
 His mother is former singer and actress Momoe Yamaguchi.
-Miura's brother is Takahiro Miura, who is also an actor.
+Miura is eldest child of family, He have one brother is Takahiro Miura, who is also an actor.
 His cousin is actor and tarento Kenta Itogi.
 He married voice actress and singer, Yui Makino in 2020.